haithamelmengad/algorithms/sorting/README.md

 1. [Programming Problems](#programming-problems)
 1. [Bonus](#bonus)

-There's intentionally more here than we expect you to finish for the sake of these exercises being a good study resource to return to later.
+There's intentionally more here than we necessarily expect you to finish for the sake of these exercises being a good study resource to return to later.

 ## Warmup: Already Sorted Arrays